GaryCooper-pm/PP3-Python-project/README.md

 ## Acknowledgements

-* Community over on Stack Overflow for code to create the 'typewriter effect for the player welcome text.
+* Community over on Stack Overflow for code inspiration to create the 'typewriter effect for the player welcome text.
 ```
 from time import sleep
 import sys